Josephine County Court Records

 Searching and Requesting Family Court Records

-Family case records can be searched through the Oregon Judicial Department Online Records Search and copies requested via the standard Records Request Form.
+Family case records can be searched through the Oregon Judicial Department Online Records Search, and copies can be requested using the standard Records Request Form.
 Standard copy fees apply.

 Self-Help Resources

-The court strongly encourages parents to reach agreements through mediation before proceeding to trial.
+The court strongly encourages parents to reach agreements through mediation before going to trial.
 Josephine County offers family mediation services for custody and parenting time disputes.
-The Family Law Facilitator assists self-represented litigants with paperwork for family law matters at no cost.
-Contact the facilitator at JOS.Family.Court.Facilitator@ojd.state.or.us or call (541) 476-2309, ext.
+The Family Law Facilitator can help self-represented litigants with paperwork for family law matters at no cost.
+Reach the facilitator at JOS.Family.Court.Facilitator@ojd.state.or.us or by calling (541) 476-2309, ext.
 37025.

-Oregon’s Guide & File system provides free interactive online forms for divorce, separation, custody, modification of family judgments, and protective orders.
-The system walks users through questions and generates completed court forms for filing.
-The OJD Family Law Forms page also provides downloadable forms for divorce, separation, and annulment cases.
+Oregon's Guide & File system provides free interactive online forms for divorce, separation, custody, modification of family judgments, and protective orders — the system walks you through questions and generates completed court forms ready to file.
+The OJD Family Law Forms page also has downloadable forms for divorce, separation, and annulment cases.

 Marriage and Divorce Certificates